 The Tunisian media have relished greater freedoms, and have been in flux, since the 2011 popular revolt.

-Under the former regime, press and broadcasters were tightly controlled.
-Since then, the number of broadcast and print outlets has increased, as has their freedom to report and debate political and social issues.
+The number of broadcast and print outlets has increased, as has their freedom to report and debate political and social issues.

 Tunisia has a developed telecom environment, with a high rate of mobile phone ownership and relatively cheap broadband.

 By mid-2016 there were 5.8 million internet users, equivalent to 52% of the population (InternetWorldStats).

 Facebook use is pervasive among internet users and the platform is used as a news source.

 Widespread filtering ended with the fall of President Ben Ali.
 But internet users can be prosecuted over content deemed defamatory or insulting to state bodies.

 Esshafa - state-owned daily